 Many of us visit Griffith Park all the time-- for birthday parties or barbeques or bike rides-- but we may not know much about its extraordinary history, flora and fauna, or the buildings, people, and entities connected to it.
 To celebrate its 125th anniversary, we invite you to explore the nooks and crannies of Griffith Park and to learn about its past, present, and future as you go.

 On Saturday, November 13, from 9:00 am to 4:00 pm, volunteer educators from the L.A.
-Conservancy and 30 different partnering organizations will be dispersed throughout Griffith Park to share the stories of specific sites.
-No reservations are required; you are free to roam the park at will, choosing whatever places interest you most to visit.
+Conservancy and 30 different partnering organizations were dispersed throughout Griffith Park to share the stories of specific sites.

 A good place to begin this self-guided exploration is near the Merry-Go-Round, the event's central hub.
 Free public parking for the Merry-Go-Round is located at 4730 Crystal Springs Drive.
 Eventgoers can enjoy food trucks, educational activities, entertainment, and more at this location, and can pick up their maps showing other sites available to explore in the park.